ADHIL007/EyeCap/README.md

 # EyeCap
-               Its a proprietary website website of a Project - Using Ultrasonic sensors and camera ❌❌ Please note that this is a developing project and kindly keep in mind that when reviewing the code ❌❌
+               Its a proprietary website - Using Ultrasonic sensors and camera ❌❌ Please note that this is a developing project and kindly keep in mind that when reviewing the code ❌❌

 <br>